mjfrigaard/sap/README.md

 ## `21.5_debug-print`

-`21.5_debug-print` shows how to add 'print' statements in the application UI.
+The [`21.5_debug-print`](https://github.com/mjfrigaard/moviesApp/tree/21.5_debug-print) shows how to add 'print' statements in the application UI.